AvatarConnect/avatarconnect.org/docs/providers/basicConfig.md

 ## Experience Configuration (`config` object)

 In some instances, it's helpful to have information about the specific game or application using the AvatarConnect bridge.
-This might be an API key or some other identifier for the game.
+This might be an API key or some other identifier for the experience.

 Any attributes described in your `config` will be accessible by any functions you define in your `pipeline`.